Visual Arts Scotland (VAS) is a leading platform for national and international contemporary artists.

 Our membership categories cater for artists at all stages in their careers, whether new graduates, emerging artists or established practitioners.
 All are welcome to contribute to the continuing development of Visual Arts Scotland.

-The Presidents and Council are elected by the membership to represent the wide array of disciplines that VAS promotes.
+The President and Council represent the wide array of disciplines that VAS promotes.

 Tavienne Bridgwater is an artist/curator based in the Scottish Borders.
 She is Director of The Tim Stead Trust, and has worked within the arts sector for 12 years for Arts Organisations such as The Henry Moore Institute & The Pipe Factory.
 Previously the Arts & Enterprise Officer at Wasps, she has organised over 300 exhibitions, residencies, art fairs & events including producing Scotland's largest Artist & Makers Market.